luccalino/strava/README.md

 # Strava data computations and visualisations
-This repository uses sports activity data from Strava, manipulates it and generates several outputs/visualisations.
+This repository uses sports activity data from Strava and generates several outputs/visualisations.
 Hava a look.

 Preliminary remarks: To access the material in its entirety, you need to have a working installation of R and Python3 installed.